slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

 Will it become a monsters learning from the other Monsters.

-Seriously, makes me think, Will i ever give my child the life it should get.
+It seriously, makes me think, Will i ever give my child the life it should get.